Skip to content

 Quick start

-This guide shows how to use asciinema CLI for recording, replaying and publishing terminal sessions.
+This guide shows how to use asciinema CLI for recording, replaying, publishing, and live streaming terminal sessions.

 For a broader overview of what's possible with asciinema check out the intro guide.